slackhq/vscode-hack/README.md

 - `hack.hhastPath`: Use an alternate `hhast-lint` path.
 Can be abolute or relative to workspace root (default: `vendor/bin/hhast-lint`).
 - `hack.hhastArgs`: Optional list of arguments passed to hhast-lint executable.
 - `hack.hhastLintMode`: Whether to lint the entire project (`whole-project`) or just the open files (`open-files`).
-- `hack.rememberedWorkspaces`: Workspaces where whether or not to run custom Hack executables (e.g. hhast-lint) has been remembered. **Note:** This config can only be defined in VS Code global (user) settings.

 ### Remote Development